top of page

 This studio promotes the artistic celebration of the imagination and the human condition while simultaneously embracing knowledge.

-Speculative fiction, as we have defined it (see our Theme) does not require its reader to suspend his belief in reality.
+Speculative fiction, as this studio has defined it (see Theme) does not require its reader to suspend his belief in reality.
 It does not request the reader to accept what is inherently impossible.
 The aim here is scientific adherence.
 This studio does recognize, however, the gray area illustrated by Arthur C. Clarke's 3rd Law—"Any sufficiently advanced technology is indistinguishable from magic"—and thus new works will be considerate of this, and careful as to how the fantastic is presented.

-This studio's new works, yet to be created, may fall under the heading of hard science fiction, soft science fiction, or even general fiction—when they imaginatively incorporate the fantastic in accordance to science.
+This studio's new works, yet to be created, may fall under the heading of hard science fiction, soft science fiction, or even general fiction—when the works imaginatively incorporate the fantastic in accordance to science.

 1. Extraterrestrial (alien contact)